ethereum/EIPs/EIPS/eip-pbmrc1.md

 - Security audits and tests should be performed to verify that unwrap logic behaves as expected or if any complex business logic is being implemented that involves calling an external smart contract to prevent re-entrancy attacks and other forms of call chain attacks.

 - This EIP relies on the secure and accurate bookkeeping behavior of the token implementation.

   - Contracts adhering to this standard should closely monitor balance changes for each user during token consumption or minting.

   - The PBM Wrapper must be meticulously designed to ensure effective control over the permission to mint new tokens.
 Failure to secure the minting permission can lead to fraudulent issuance and unauthorized inflation of the total token supply.

-  - The mapping of each PBM Token to the corresponding amount of underlying spot token held by the smart contract requires careful accounting and auditing.
+  - The mapping of each PBM Token to the corresponding amount of underlying sovToken held by the smart contract requires careful accounting and auditing.

   - The access control over permission to burn tokens should be carefully designed.
 Typically, only the following two roles are entitled to burn a token: